Aditya-rai-331/NF-1-PROGRAMMING-LANGUAGE/README.md

 [![License](https://img.shields.io/badge/License-MIT-yellow)](LICENSE)

 ## 🌌 Overview
-**NF-1 (Nano Flash-1)** is a high-performance, stack-based programming language engineered by **Aditya Rai (Aadi-Tech Enterprises)**.
+**NF-1 (neural foundation-1)** is a high-performance, stack-based programming language engineered by **Aditya Rai (Aadi-Tech Enterprises)**.
 It is specifically optimized for **Resource-Zero Computing**, enabling complex logic and vector graphics on legacy hardware with 0B memory leaks.

 > "Efficiency is not an option; it's the core architecture." — Aditya Rai